B-Anand18/Face_Detection_Attendance/README.md

 #### Realtime-Face-Detection Attendance

 ## Objective:
-Create a real-time face tracking and attendance system using Python and is
+Create a real-time face tracking and attendance system using Python and is of

 ## Technologies and Libraries: